Key takeaways

 • Buzzer systems require extensive wiring, which is expensive to install and maintain.

-• Because a buzzer system requires in-unit hardware, many more devices are involved than with a smart video intercom.
+• Because a buzzer system requires in-unit hardware, there are a lot more devices involved than with a smart video intercom.
 Maintaining all those devices is a lot of work.

 • There is no video calling with a buzzer system, so tenants cannot visually confirm who is on the other end of the call.
 Also, administrators don’t have access to a video audit trail.